X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Experiments

 \subsection{Quantitative Results}

-We compare our approach with the baseline methods regarding the performance on downstream human sensing tasks, including HPE and HAR.
+We compare our approach to baseline methods in downstream human sensing tasks, including HPE and HAR.
+X-Fi results are obtained by evaluating a single X-Fi model, only trained once using the proposed modality-invariant training strategy, across various modality combinations during testing.
+And the baseline results are retrained on each modality combination separately.
 For convenience, we refer to the decision-level fusion baseline as ``baseline1", and the feature-level fusion baseline as ``baseline2''.
 The results for X-Fi, as shown in Tables~\ref{tab:hpe_result_table}\&~\ref{tab:har_result_table}, represent average values obtained from multiple experiments.

-These values are derived by validating the performance of a single X-Fi model across different modality combinations that is trained using the proposed modality-invariant training strategy. \paragraph*{Human Pose Estimation.} We assess the performance of X-Fi on the MM-Fi dataset~\citep{yang2024mm} by adopting two commonly-used metrics in HPE: Mean Per Joint Position Error (MPJPE) and Procrustes Analysis MPJPE (PA-MPJPE).
+\paragraph*{Human Pose Estimation.} We assess the performance of X-Fi on the MM-Fi dataset~\citep{yang2024mm} by adopting two commonly-used metrics in HPE: Mean Per Joint Position Error (MPJPE) and Procrustes Analysis MPJPE (PA-MPJPE).
 For single-modal inputs, X-Fi improves the averaged MPJPE and PA-MPJPE by $6.0\%$ and $5.2\%$, respectively.
 For the dual-modality inputs, the averaged MPJPE and PA-MPJPE are improved respectively by $14.5\%$ and $14.8\%$ on baseline1, $23.7\%$ and $18.9\%$ on baseline2.
 Notably, for LiDAR and WiFi modalities, when used as individual inputs, X-Fi does not achieve good performance, with MPJPE difference of $-3.5\%$ and $+0.7\%$, respectively.
-However, when the two modalities are combined as inputs, the performance improves significantly, surpassing the baseline1 by $4.5\%$ and the baseline2 by $22.6\%$.
-For the combined input of three modalities, X-Fi demonstrates an average improvement of $17.0\%$ and $28.8\%$ in MPJPE, $19.5\%$ and $25.9\%$ in PA-MPJPE.
+However, when the two modalities are combined, the performance improves significantly, surpassing the baseline1 by $4.5\%$ and the baseline2 by $22.6\%$.
+For the triple-modality inputs, X-Fi demonstrates an average improvement of $17.0\%$ and $28.8\%$ in MPJPE, $19.5\%$ and $25.9\%$ in PA-MPJPE.
 For the combined input of four modalities, the results indicate an average enhancement of $17.0\%$ and $35.5\%$ in MPJPE, $21.6\%$ and $30.8\%$ in PA-MPJPE.
 For all five modalities combined input, MPJPE increases by $18.8\%$ and $35.1\%$, PA-MPJPE increases by $23.8\%$ and $34.3\%$.